FAQ's

 Post-Registration Requirements:

-• Once registered, you will have until January 31, 2026 to upload the following documents to our platform:
+• Once registered, you will have until January 31, 2027 to submit the following documents to our platform:

 • Personal insurance policy (details provided below)